 This depends on several factors.
 Basically, heart rate variability decreases with age.
 How this looks approximately is shown in the following graphic:

-However, one's HRV can be strongly influenced by life style as described earlier.
-How this can look like is shown in the following graphic:
+However, as described above, one's HRV can be strongly influenced by one's lifestyle.
+How this can look is shown in the following graphic:

-The BioAge always indicates how good one's own HRV values are for the average age.
+The BioAge always indicates how good one's own HRV values are for the age average.
 If the biological age is higher than the actual age, then one has worse heart rate variability values than usual for the age.
 It is the same the other way around.

 What devices are available for measuring HRV?

-In principle, there are several different ways to measure heart rate variability, which have different advantages and disadvantages:
+In order to measure heart rate variability, there are basically several different possibilities, which have different advantages and disadvantages:

 Floor standing units

-This class of device usually has a built-in ECG and thus a high accuracy.
-With floor standing devices, mostly short term measurements are performed.
+This class of devices usually has a built-in ECG and thus a high accuracy.
+Stand-alone devices are mostly used for short-term measurements.
 Another advantage is that they are supervised by a professional partner who explains complicated HRV values.
-Disadvantages are very high costsfor such a device and thus high costs per measurement, since each measurement must be performed and interpreted by a partner.
-Moreover, a single measurement has little significance, since it depends very much on the condition of the day.
+Disadvantages are very high costs for such a device and therefore high costs per measurement, because each measurement must be performed and interpreted by a partner.
+In addition, a single measurement has little significance, since it depends very much on the condition of the day.

 These devices have the advantage that they are usually cheaper than other HRV stand meters.
 Meanwhile, they even reach almost the accuracy of ECG stand devices.
 In this class of devices there are 2 subcategories:

-- a partner is necessary for the evaluation & declaration
+- a partner is necessary for the evaluation & explanation

-- the statements depend on the condition of the day.
+- the statements depend on the state of the day

-- The daily routines are similar and therefore rarely surprising (HRV is usually good in the morning, stress decreases it, eating decreases it, during exercise it is decreased, relaxation exercises increase it, sleep increases it).
+- the daily routines are similar and therefore rarely surprising things come to light (in the morning HRV is usually good, stress decreases it, eating decreases it, during sports it is decreased, relaxation exercises increase it, sleep increases it).

 What is the cost of HRV measurement?

-The cost is strongly related to the measuring device used.
-A one-time measurement (24h HRV) with a supervisor costs approx. 150-300€/measurement.
-If you buy your HRV measurement device with app, the cost drops to less than 1€/measurement after one year of use.
-In addition, you have the constant monitoring of HRV values and not just the picture from one day.
+The costs depend strongly on the measuring device used.
+A one-time measurement (24h HRV) with a supervisor costs about 150-300€/measurement.
+If you buy your own HRV measurement device with app, the costs drop to less than 1€/measurement after one year of use.
+In addition, you have the constant monitoring of HRV values and not only the image of one day.